xeylou/testade.xeylou.fr/content/posts/ssh-cheat-sheet/index.md

 the first time connecting to a remote ssh server, w/ or w/out a private key, you have the server public key fingerprint prompted asking you if you trust it or not

-if yes, it is paste in `$HOME/.ssh/known_hosts` w/ the associate ip address & encryption protocol; its trusted by the local machine
+if yes, it is paste in `~/.ssh/known_hosts` w/ the associate ip address & encryption protocol; its trusted by the local machine

 ### modifications

 on the ssh server side, connexions behaviour can be modified in `/etc/ssh/sshd_config`

-*sshd stands for the ssh daemon*
+*sshd stands for ssh daemon*

 basic ssh setup let you connect to an ssh host entering an username & a password beside root

-to make the modifications take changes, restart the sshd service
+for the changes to take effect, restart the sshd service

 ```bash
 systemctl restart sshd